tnagels/Particle-WordPress-Integration/README.md

 #### Options
 There are two options for the shortcode:
 * default: this is the information given when there is an error in the communication with the Particle device, for example when it is not online.
 This could be used for a variable `ledStatus` as follows `[particle variable='ledstatus' default='not connected']`.
 * result: this overrides any output from the shortcode.
-Typically this is used when you do not want to show the result, as follows: `[particle function='toggleLed' value='go' result='']`
+Typically this is used when you do not want to show the result, as follows: `[particle function='toggleLed' value='go' result='']`.
+## Plugin status
+As said the plugin is only a minimal implementation.
+Ideally, the functionality is also exposed over the WordPress API so it can be called from JavaScript.
+If I will implement this is anyone's guess (including me).
+[x] Particle communication
+[x] Shortcode implementation
+[ ] WordPress API implementation
+[ ] Particle authentication  mechanisms